merelydust/TalkingClock/README.md

 Xiaoling (River) Lin, Yuxing (Patrick) Ouyang, Ömer Tarik Özyilmaz

-Workflow:

-We work together using a workflow similar to [SCRUM](https://en.wikipedia.org/wiki/Scrum_(software_development)).
-River laid the groundwork for the project by outlining its features and tasks.
-She set the project in motion and also developed the web UI version, focusing on the broader features of a talking clock. Ömer, with his expertise in AI and data, provides us with actionable AI recommendations and establishes the FAIR principles for the project.
-Meanwhile, Patrick is responsible for the TUI version, enabling the clock to integrate with custom audio recordings.

-Contributions:
+* We use the workflow similar to [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development).

 * River developed Web UI in [frontend](./frontend) folder.
 She crafted the user interface, including styling and interactive elements, utilizing React.js and Ant Design.
 And River documented the procedure for setting up and running the web page, ensuring a seamless installation process for users.
-* Patrick developed TUI in [tui](./tui) folder.
+* Patrick developed TUI in [tui](./tui) folder, enabling the clock to integrate with custom audio recordings.
-* Ömer
+* Ömer contributed Turkish language support, wrote the user manual, recorded the video presentation, established the FAIR principles for the project.
 * All team members provided test cases to test our project.
 If anything went wrong, we fixed it.

 ## Technical Documentation & Reflection